andber6/MilestoneProject3-HealthyRecipes/README.md

 * I have yet to fix a proper search option to be able to look through all the recipes in an efficient way in case the list would get long, but I chose to keep the search icon/button regardless because I think it looked nice and I plan on fixing it in the future
 * I left social icons out on purpose because I tried adding them and thought that the footer looked better without it.
-Hence the reason I just wrote "Github" an "LinkedIn" and added the respective links instead of keeping the icons
+Hence the reason I just wrote "Github" and "LinkedIn" and added the respective links instead of keeping the icons
-* I have also yet to implement contact me form that sends mail directly to my mail.
+* I have also yet to implement contact me form that sends mail directly to my mail from the form.
 I'm thinking of maybe solving this with emailjs, but thought that I should rather use my time on other things.
 By clicking submit, the application will open an email that will let them email me directly, but unfortunately does not send directly from the form as it is for now

 ## Technologies used ##